DemonDonny3/Python/Exercises and Training/Exercises/Puzzle jumping frogs/README.md

-# Puzzle jumping frogs game project
+# Puzzle jumping frogs project
 ## Exigency
 Write an algorithm that solves the puzzle of jumping frogs:
 - Given a series of two different types of frogs and spaces solve the puzzle